bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * The account holder creating the main forum account controls participants
 * Invite-only or confirmed per message: the account holder may add members manually after direct messaging, ideally by forwarding the message the new member would like to send
+* Pseudo-forums of categorical feed bookmark sets where no interaction is required on part of the feed
 * Any member could invite others through a slash command
 * At a minimum, a forum file should list its members (who are both followers and who the forum follows)
 * List the members who have moderator privilege: ability for message #redaction and removal of users from the forum